buptlishantao/xbob.paper.tpami2013/README.rst

 <http://www.github.com/bioidiap/xbob.paper.tpami2013>`_.

-If you are facing technical issues to be able to run the scripts of this package, please send a message on the `bob's mailing list
+If you are facing technical issues to be able to run the scripts of this package, please send a message on the `Bob's mailing list
 <https://groups.google.com/forum/#!forum/bob-devel>`_.

 If you find a problem wrt. to this satelitte package, you can file